Leonardo2718/lua-vermelha/README.md

 Currently, the only tested and supported platform is Linux on x86-64.
 Support for other platforms will come later on.
-Until then, if you need to build Lua Vermelha on a different platform, you should be able to easily modify the makefiles manually to suite your needs.
+Until then, if you need to build Lua Vermelha on a different platform, you should be able to easily modify the makefiles manually to suit your needs.

 **IMPORTANT**: Before JitBuilder can be built (and by extension Lua Vermelha), it's important to configure OMR for your platform (see the